Should You Blog in The First, Second, or Third Point of View?

 First-person writing is also the point of view of choice for calls to action.
 Think about a simple CTA for claiming a free trial.

-Trial Point of View Example
+Trial Point Of View Example

 Which of these are you more likely to click on?